Inspect mobile app ad delivery

 Make sure you're signed in to the same DFP account and network as your device.

-- Select the device you just linked in your most recent session.
+- Under "Linked devices," select the device you just linked in your most recent session.

 You can share the details with users who have access to your network.
 This allows you to easily collaborate with others to help determine a plan for troubleshooting your line items.